MiYakuGaming/Sonic-Adventure-Uncensored/README.md

 # Sonic-Adventure-Retranslated
-This mod aims to rewrite the original English script into one that closely follows the original.
-Credits for the translation go to Windii https://twitter.com/nothisiswindii and SPEEPSHighway https://twitter.com/SPEEPSHighway for the edits to the script.
-Go check them out their stuff is fantastic.
+MiYakuGaming's mod completely re-writes the original English Translation to a more literal and Uncensored version that follows the original Japanese lines as accurately as possible.